Ask a question

 Choosing your subjects

-Choosing your subject combination is important as universities look for students that have good grades in the right subjects.
-As well as this, it’s important that you enjoy studying these subjects, as you will only get high grades if you are really interested in the work you are doing.
+Choosing your University Foundation Programme subjects is important as universities look for students that have good grades in the right subjects.
+As well as this, it’s important that you enjoy studying these subjects, as you will only get high grades in your University Foundation Progamme if you are really interested in the work you are doing.

 At CATS, we work with you to choose the best combination to help achieve your university and career aspirations.